nvimdev/dashboard-nvim/README.md

 db.preview_file_width   -- string type
 db.preview_command      -- string type
-db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer
+db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer

 -- Highlight Group
 DashboardHeader DashboardCenter DashboardCenterIcon DashboardShortCut DashboardFooter